ANUSHKALA/amfoss_tasks/task-03/README.md

 I tried to write code for the problems but I couldnt even pass the test 0.
 So I left this task for later but now the deadline is over.
-I will try my best to improve my coding skills.
+I am trying to improve my coding skills.
+I hope it gets better.